 Becker et al. 2012, Becker 2015: The animacy of subjects may help distinguish these constructions from each other.
 When children hear inanimate subjects (like "apple") used many times with a construction, they could assume the subject is the implied object.
-"Is the apple greppy to see?"

-Important insight: Only adjectives like easy or tough (called toughadjectives as a class) allow inanimate subjects.
+Important insight: Only adjectives like easy or tough (called tough-adjectives as a class) allow inanimate subjects.

 The apple is easy to see.
 The apple is eager to see.

 Becker et al. 2012, Becker 2015: The animacy of subjects may help distinguish these constructions from each other.
 When children hear inanimate subjects (like "apple") used many times with a construction, they could assume the subject is the implied object.
-"Is the apple greppy to see?"

 When the child encounters a new adjective with an inanimate subject like "the apple", the child could assume it's a tough-adjective like "easy".

 The apple is greppy to see.

 Becker et al. 2012, Becker 2015: The animacy of subjects may help distinguish these constructions from each other.
 When children hear inanimate subjects (like "apple") used many times with a construction, they could assume the subject is the implied object.
-"Is the apple greppy to see?"

 This means that the subject "the apple" is the implied object of "see", and so the interpretation is "It is easy for someone to see the apple."

+The apple is greppy | to see |.

 Becker et al. 2012, Becker 2015 implications: Inanimate subjects seem to not only be a useful cue (based on corpus analysis of which adjectives they're used with) but also a cue that children actually do use to help them decide how to interpret a new word in context.
-"Is the apple greppy to see?"